DK-Hostmaster/DKHM-RFC-CLID/README.md

 As specified in [RFC:5731][RFC5731], [RFC:5732][RFC5732] and [RFC:5733][RFC5733] the info commands all display a reference  sponsoring entity.

-The same scheme will be implemented in RP and the end-user self-service portal (SB) the data presentation is consistent across portals.
+The same scheme will be implemented in RP and the end-user self-service portal (SB) the data presentation is consistent across all ortals.

 The public facing interface is expected to present the registrar relation as well.
-Meaning that the information on registrar relation will be made available:
+Meaning that the information on registrar relation will be made available in:

-- in WHOIS
+- in WHOIS, see [DK Hostmaster WHOIS Service Specification][DKHMWHOISSPEC]
-- on www.dk-hostmaster.dk
+- on www.dk-hostmaster.dk, see - [DK Hostmaster RESTful WHOIS Service Specification][DKHMWHOISRESTSPEC]

 <a id="references"></a>
 ## References

 - [DK Hostmaster EPP Service Specification][DKHMEPPSPEC]
 - [DK Hostmaster EPP Service XSD Repository][DKHMXSDSPEC]
+- [DK Hostmaster WHOIS Service Specification][DKHMWHOISSPEC]
+- [DK Hostmaster RESTful WHOIS Service Specification][DKHMWHOISRESTSPEC]
 - [RFC:5730 "Extensible Provisioning Protocol (EPP)"][RFC5730]
 - [RFC:5731 "Extensible Provisioning Protocol (EPP) Domain Name Mapping"][RFC5731]
 - [RFC:5732 "Extensible Provisioning Protocol (EPP) Host Mapping"][RFC5732]